postcss/postcss/README.md

 PostCSS-powered tools can do much more than transform special syntax into browser-friendly CSS.
-PostCSS plugin authors have built linters (like [doiuse] and [postcss-bem-linter]), code review tools (like [list-selectors]), and minifiers (like [csswring]).
+PostCSS plugin authors have built linters (like [`doiuse`] and [`postcss-bem-linter`]), code review tools (like [`list-selectors`]), and minifiers (like [`csswring`]).
-With [postcss-data-packer], you can create a cacheable “sprite” by moving all `data:uri` values to separate file.
+With [`postcss-data-packer`], you can create a CSS-sprite by moving all `data:uri` values to separate file.

-One unique example of PostCSS’s power is [RTLCSS].
-As you know, in Arabic and Hebrew, writing moves from right-to-left (RTL), instead of the more widespread left-to-right convention.
-Because a language’s directionality affects its readers’ perspective, an international site’s layout needs to change for RTL users, not just its text.
+One unique example of PostCSS’s power is [`rtlcss`].
+As you know, in Arabic and Hebrew, writing moves from right-to-left, instead of the more widespread left-to-right convention.
+Because a language’s directionality affects its readers’ perspective, an international site’s layout needs to change for Jews and Arabs, not just its text.
 (Check out [Arabic Wikipedia] as an example.)
-The [RTLCSS] plugin effectively “mirrors” your stylesheet by swapping `left` and `right`, changing the value order in `margin` shorthands, and more.
+The [`rtlcss`] plugin effectively “mirrors” your stylesheet by swapping `left` and `right`, changing the value order in `margin` shorthands, and more.